cheran99/Azure-Multi-Tier-App/README.md

 ### Configure Backend Application

-This step will involve adding a basic Flask backend codeto the `app.py` file so that the Azure App Service has something to run when the backend is deployed.
+This step will involve adding a basic Flask backend code to the `app.py` file so that the Azure App Service has something to run when the backend is deployed.

 Before adding content to the `app.py` file, install Flask on the local machine if you haven't already done so.
 You can do this on the PowerShell using the following command:
 ```